 On the pages inside, my Mother dumped out her entire culinary mind.
-It filled up over eighty-five pages lined with hundreds of recipes.
+It fills over eighty-five pages and it’s lined with hundreds of recipes.
 It was organized and formatted into book form for her children, family, and friends to enjoy.
 Sounds like a simple and common idea, but she added an additional component that made her cookbook priceless to me.
 My mother presented each recipe, from the simple plate of hors d’oeuvres to the intimidating cheese soufflé, with its own unique story.
 In her own voice, often in a humorous and chatty tone, she explains where each recipe originated, when and where she served them, and how people reacted to them.

-It includes her mother’s fried chicken recipe (my favorite) and the simple bean salad she made for my father when they young and broke.
+It includes her mother’s fried chicken recipe (my favorite) and the simple bean salad she made for my father when they were young and broke.
 She includes the cheese puffs served by her mother-in-law at my Christening, the Beef Stroganoff she served to my hungover housemates at the University of Dayton, and even a pumpkin bisque recipe she found last year in the St. Louis Post-Dispatch.

 The family history tales are my personal favorite.
-I learned my parents clashed over gravy, that her two children refused to eat certain foods like mushrooms (my sister) and squash (me).
+I learned my parents clashed over how to make gravy, that her two children refused to eat certain foods like mushrooms (my sister) and squash (me).
 She explains her difficulty getting recipes out of my late father, a brilliant cook, but one who refused to write anything down.
 Even the recipe names are amusing, such as the unappetizing sound of “Aunt Ethel’s Yams” (that I will never attempt to cook).

 My favorite line could even be when she uses the “Cold Salads” chapter to scold my sister: